-New Board member David Scheible is the recipient of the 28th Annual "Executive Papermaker of the Year" Award.
+Board member David Scheible is the recipient of the 28th Annual "Executive Papermaker of the Year" Award.
 This honor is presented based on corporate vision, strategic objectives and strong leadership both within the individual's company and in the paper industry as a whole.
 Here's the story.

 Congratulations to Pat Willis, former executive director, Voices for Georgia's Children, on her selection by the Georgia Council on Economic Education as its 2015 William J. VanLandingham Commitment to Education Award winner.
-The honor will be bestowed at the organization's annual meeting, today, May 8.
+The honor was bestowed at the organization's annual meeting, May 8.
 Pat was a member of the original group who gathered in 1992 to create the Georgia Partnership for Excellence in Education.
 Her contributions through the years are innumerable.
 Thank you, Pat!
 We are proud of you!

 Milford McGuirt was named KPMG's Atlanta managing partner.
 Congratulations Milford!